microsoft/PowerApps-Samples/cds/orgsvc/C#/PromoteEmail/README.md

-# Promote an email mesage
+# Promote an email message

 This sample shows how to create an email activity instance from the specified email message in Dynamics 365 by using the [DeliverPromoteEmailRequest](https://docs.microsoft.com/en-us/dotnet/api/microsoft.crm.sdk.messages.deliverpromoteemailrequest?view=dynamics-general-ce-9) message.